cocoabro/cocoabro.github.io/_posts/2017-07-05-DesignPtrns.markdown

 # The CareTaker

+When and why:

-When and why asks the Originator to save it's state, and passes receives the Memento object.
+asks the Originator to save it's state, and passes receives the Memento object.
 The Caretaker doesn't know anything about the state of the Memento, it is simply there to save state, and undo any changes by handing the previous memento back to the originator.
 The caretaker can also ask for multiple levels of mementos, or basically multiple levels of undo.

 Encapsulation is not being broken during this time.